30/8/1937 - 2/6/1970

 His name lives on in Team McLaren which has been one of the most successful in Formula One championship history, with McLaren cars and drivers winning a total of 19 world championships.
 McLaren cars totally dominated CanAm sports car racing with 56 wins between 1967 and 1972 (and five constructors’ championships), and have won three Indianapolis 500 races, as well as 24 Hours of Le Mans and 12 Hours of Sebring.

-Les McLaren restored an aging Austin 7 Ulster which 14-year-old Bruce used in 1952 when he entered his first competition, a hillclimb.
+Les McLaren restored an aging Austin 7 Ulster in which 14-year-old Bruce learned to drive the in the garden of the family home, carving a figure 8 between the fruit trees.
+It was also the car in 1952 when he entered his first competition, a hillclimb.
 Two years later he took part in his first real race and showed promise.
-He moved up from the Austin to a Ford 10 special and a Austin-Healey, then a F2 Cooper-Climax sports.
-He immediately began to modify and improve it—and master it—so much so that he was runner-up in the 1957–8 New Zealand championship series.
+He soon graduated from the Ulster to a Ford 10 special and his father's Austin Healey which he raced at Ardmore.
+He then purchased an Bob Tail Cooper sports which he immediately began to modify and improve and master it, so much so that he was runner-up in the 1957–8 New Zealand Championship series.

-McLaren joined the Cooper factory F1 team alongside Jack Brabham in 1959 and won the 1959 United States Grand Prix at age 22, becoming the youngest ever GP winner up to that time.
+McLaren joined the Cooper factory F1 team alongside Jack Brabham and Masten Gregory in 1959 and won the 1959 United States Grand Prix at Sebring at the age of 22, becoming the youngest ever GP winner up to that time.
 He followed that with a win in the Argentina Grand Prix, the first race of the 1960 Fomula One season.
 (Forty three years later, another Kiwi racer, Scott Dixon, would become the youngest ever winner in any major open-wheel racing formula anywhere in the world when he won the Indy Racing League Lehigh Valley GP in the US when 20 years, 9 months and 14 days old.)
+In just his second season he finished runner-up to Brabham.

 Though there were hints of impending retirement, Bruce carried on racing into 1970, with plans afoot to tackle Indianapolis after the success of the Can-Am cars.
 In due course a McLaren would win the Indy 500, but sadly the team's founder and inspiration was not around to see the success.